Trontor/INFO30005-2019-fd/README.md

     * Watch and learn
 * Circumstances under which a user can lose star:
     * Reported by others for misbehaviour
-    * False report
+    * Faulty report
 * How to use stars:
     * Leaderboard for Star available
-    * Enjoy some benefits of discount when purchasing lectures/events on website
+    * Enjoy some benefits of discount when making purchases  on website

 #### Avatar